RTXteam/RTX/ec2-instance-notes.md

-Root Password for mysql server in docker container NCATS2:  on a post-it note in Steve's middle desk drawer Neo4j database password:  (same as root mysql password)
+Root Password for mysql server in docker container NCATS2:  on a post-it note in Steve's middle desk drawer.

+Neo4j database password:  (same as root mysql password)

 Command to create a docker container for Question 1: